fenago/ml-scikit-keras-tensorflow/labs/lab_A.md

         identifying the chords of a song

-    -   For a sequence-to-vector RNN: classifying music samples by music genre, analyzing the sentiment of a book review, predicting what word an aphasic patient is thinking of based on readings from brain implants, predicting the probability that a user will want to watch a movie based on their watch history (this is one of
+    -   For a sequence-to-vector RNN: classifying music samples by music genre, analyzing the sentiment of a course review, predicting what word an aphasic patient is thinking of based on readings from brain implants, predicting the probability that a user will want to watch a movie based on their watch history (this is one of